LNAT Preparation: Your LNAT FAQs – Answered

 The Law National Aptitude Test (LNAT) is a legal aptitude test.
 The test is in two sections: part A (42 multiple choice questions) and part B (28 multiple choice questions) (an essay).
 Section A has a time limit of 95 minutes, while section B has a time limit of 40 minutes.

 If you wish to go to a law school, several universities require you to take the LNAT.
-You may find out if your university requires the LNAT by visiting their admissions page on their website.
-Or you can ead our blog post about which universities require the LNAT.
+You may find out if your university requires the LNAT by visiting their admissions page on their website and find out different LNAT scores for unis.
+Or you can read our blog post about which universities require the LNAT.
+You can also book a free consultation with our expert LNAT tutors to see how we can support you in your LNAT preparation.

 1:1 LNAT Tutoring